 AMH testing helps doctors guide patients on the course of treatment to help maximise the chances of conception while minimizing cases of Ovarian Hyper Stimulation Syndrome (OHSS), which may result in hospitalization and adverse events.
 New research is showing that it is possible to personalise the dosage of human recombinant follicle-stimulating hormone (rFSH) to be administered to women who are having their eggs harvested for IVF based on a woman’s specific AMH level.8,9 This may allow more couples to conceive through IVF.

-Preeclampsia affects about 8.5 million women a year globally,10 or about 1 in every 20 pregnancies.11 Worldwide about 76,000 pregnant women die each year from preeclampsia and related hypertensive disorders.12 An easy-to use, novel test has been developed that can predict which pregnant women with suspected preeclampsia will and will not develop the condition with greater accuracy than standard diagnostics, giving doctors the confidence to send healthy women home safely and to focus care on women who are more likely to develop preeclampsia.13
+Preeclampsia affects about 8.5 million women a year globally10, or 1 in every 20 pregnancies.11 Worldwide, about 76,000 pregnant women die each year from preeclampsia and related hypertensive disorders.12 An easy-to-use, novel test has been developed that can predict which pregnant women with suspected preeclampsia will or will not develop the condition.
+With results that are over 99% accurate,13 doctors are given the confidence to send healthy women home safely and to focus care on patients more likely to develop preeclampsia.13

 Pregnant women are routinely encouraged to have screening for Down syndrome.
-Traditional screening tests can miss as many as 20% of Down syndrome cases in pregnant women.14 However, a new, non-invasive, DNA-based blood test can be administered as early as 10 weeks in pregnancy, has been shown to identify greater than 99 percent of cases, and has a false-positive rate of less than 0.1%.15 This non-invasive test limits the number of unnecessary invasive procedures such as amniocentesis which are associated with a risk of miscarriage.
+Traditional screening tests miss one out of every four Down syndrome cases in pregnant women.14 However, a new, non-invasive DNA-based blood test that can be administered as early as 10 weeks in pregnancy has been shown to identify greater than 99% of cases, and has a false-positive rate of less than 0.1%.15 This test limits the number of unnecessary invasive procedures such as amniocentesis which are associated with a risk of miscarriage.